katsmith133/glwagner.github.io/index.md

   image: /assets/images/banner2.png
 ---

-I am currently a postdoctoral research associate in the [Department of Applied Mathematics and Theoretical Physics (DAMTP)][] at the University of Cambridge.
-I am working on the [Mathematical Underpinning of Stratified Turbulence (MUST)][] project, soon to be the Stratified Turbulence And Mixing Processes (STAMP) project (such good acronyms, no?).
-I perform compuational simulations of various forced stratified turbulence set-ups within the context of the ocean and analyze the results to understand their implications for subgrid-scale parameterizations of small-scale processes within Earth System models (ESMs).
-As a side project, I am also currently working on using simulations to better understanding the role of submesoscale currents in the export of sinking tracers from the ocean mixed layer.
+Hey-o!
+I'm Kat, a computational oceanographer.

-Overall, my research career path has been towards understanding small-scale physcial processes within the ocean and how they influence the mixing, transport, and fate of tracers, whether they be active/passive or inert/reactive.
-The long-term goal is for this better understanding to help in the development of better subgrid scale parameterizations of tracer-flow interactions within ESMs.
+I am currently a postdoctoral researcher in the [Department of Applied Mathematics and Theoretical Physics (DAMTP)][] at the University of Cambridge.
+I perform direct numerical and large eddy simulations of turbulent ocean processes and small-scale biophyscial interactions.
+Broadly speaking, my research career path has been towards understanding small-scale turbulent processes within the ocean and how they influence the mixing, transport, and fate of climate relevant tracers, such as phytoplankton, nutrients, carbon dioxide, and particulate organic matter.
+The long-term goal is to use this understanding to improve existing and/or develop new subgrid scale parameterizations of biophysical interactions within Earth system models.

 To get a more detailed view of my journey, check out the following: